alexhkurz/coronavirus-in-R/lessons/lesson-git/lesson.md

 ## Basics

-The basics about managing projects and files in Rstudio are covered in the video.
+The basics about managing projects and files in Rstudio are covered in the video in the first **9 min**:

 - [Managing - Part 1 (Projects in RStudio)](https://resources.rstudio.com/wistia-rstudio-essentials-2/rstudioessentialsmanagingpart1-2)

+    - set a working directory
+    - save and load files
+    - use the console and the files pane

 If you are new to programming, the video will be easier to understand after learning some basics on